NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-In Massachusetts, contractors performing home improvement work on existing one- to four-unit, owner-occupied residences must register as a Home Improvement Contractor (HIC) with the Office of Consumer Affairs & Business Regulation.
-For larger structural projects, additions or framing, contractors must also hold a Construction Supervisor License (CSL) issued by the Office of Public Safety & Inspections.
+In Massachusetts, contractors performing home improvement work on existing one- to four-unit, owner-occupied residences must register as a Home Improvement Contractor (HIC) with the Office of Consumer Affairs and Business Regulation.
+For larger structural projects, additions or framing, contractors must also hold a Construction Supervisor License (CSL) issued by the Office of Public Safety and Inspections.

-CSL applicants must show three years of experience in construction or design within the past ten years (education may partially substitute) and pass a state licensing exam.
+CSL applicants must show three years of experience in construction or design within the past ten years (education may partially substitute) and they will need to pass a state licensing exam.

 Required business insurance in Massachusetts: